uptimesoftware/uptime-metric-chart/src/stable/readme.txt

 --------------------------------
 In order to use this gadget with an Oracle datastore, you will need to install the Oracle Instant Client & ODBC Drivers on your up.time monitoring.
 The process for this varies for Windows & Linux.
-Once the appropriate ODBC Driver has been installed, you will need to edit the new getmetrics.php page on your monitoring station ( <uptime_dir>/GUI/gadgets/metricchart/getmetrics.php ) and uncomment one of the odbc_connect strings in the 'Oracle Connection details' section of the script(Near lines 112 to 125).
+Once the appropriate ODBC Driver has been installed, you will need to edit the new getmetrics.php page on your monitoring station ( <uptime_dir>/gadgets/definitions/uptime.MetricChart/getmetrics.php this file may not exist until you've 'refreshed gadgets via the GUI') and uncomment one of the odbc_connect strings in the 'Oracle Connection details' section of the script(Near lines 112 to 125).

 Oracle ODBC Driver Linux Install Steps:
 --------------------